FmTod/.github/guidelines/GENERAL.md

 - Most of the user input must be validated.
 - Validation needs to be done in the backend and mirrored to the frontend using [Laravel Precognition](https://laravel.com/docs/11.x/precognition).
+- Custom validation rules should follow the structure outlined in the [Laravel documentation](https://laravel.com/docs/validation#custom-validation-rules)

 ## Tests